Space-Efficient Graph Kernelizations: Introduction

-{\bfseries Contribution and Approach.} We present new kernelizations for \textsc{Path Contraction} (Section~\ref{sec:pc}) and \textsc{Feedback Vertex Set} (Section~\ref{sec:fvs}).
-Let $n \in \Nat$ be the size of the input and $k \le n$ be a parameter.
-To find a kernel for \textsc{Path Contraction}, one usually searches for {\em bridges} (i.e., edges whose removal of any of them disconnects the graph) and merges the endpoints of the bridge to a single vertex~\cite{HegHLLP14,LiFCH17}.
-Bridges are usually found by running a DFS with $\Omega(\sqrt{n})$ bits~\cite{IzuO20}.
-Instead of this reduction rule, we only shrink {\em induced degree-2-chains} (i.e., a path whole vertices have all degree 2) as long as they consist of more than $k+2$ vertices and show that we so get a kernel of size polynomial in~$k$.
-To achieve our space bound we additionally show that a yes-instance of \textsc{Path Contraction} cannot have a tree as subgraph that has more than $k + 2$ leaves.
-This allows us to construct a BFS algorithm that has to store at most $k + 2$ vertices at a time, allowing us to construct a kernel of size $O(k^3)$ in $O((n + k^2) \log k)$ time and using $O(k^3 \log n)$ bits.
-To get the currently best kernel size we subsequently apply Li et al.'s~\cite{LiFCH17} polynomial time kernelization and so get a kernel of size $3k + 4$ in $O(n \log k + \poly(k))$ time and using $O(\poly(k) \log n)$ bits.
-In contrast Li et al.'s kernel for \textsc{Path Contraction} uses $\Theta((n + m) \log n)$ bits due to searches for bridges and to store the modification to the input instance in adherence to their reduction rules.
+In Section~\ref{sec:pc}, we present a simple \textsc{Path-Contraction} kernelization that runs in $O(n \log k + \poly(k))$ time using $O(\poly(k) \log n)$ bits.
+To find a kernel for \textsc{Path Contraction}, one usually searches for {\em bridges} (i.e., edges whose removal disconnect the graph) and merges the endpoints of such a bridge to a single vertex~\cite{HegHLLP14,LiFCH17}.
+Bridges are usually found by running a DFS---to the authors knowledge, all polynomial-time DFS need $\Omega(\sqrt{n})$ bits and a polynomial-time depth-first search (DFS) with $O(\sqrt{n})$ bits is due to Izumi and Otachi~\cite{IzuO20}.
+Instead of this reduction rule, we use a separator $U$ (which is the queue of a breadth-first search (BFS)) and iteratively expand our kernel while shrinking {\em induced degree-2-chains} (paths whose vertices all have degree~2) as long as they consist of more than $k+1$ edges.
+To achieve our space bound we show that a yes-instance of \textsc{Path Contraction} cannot have a tree as an induced subgraph with more than $k + 2$ leaves.
+This bounds the size of $U$ by $O(k)$ and makes it possible to construct a BFS algorithm that stores at most $O(k)$ vertices at a time, allowing us to construct a kernel with $O(k^2)$ vertices and edges in $O((n + k^2) \log k)$ time using $O(k^2 \log n)$ bits.
+To get the current best kernel size we subsequently apply Li et al.'s~\cite{LiFCH17} polynomial-time kernelization and so get a kernel of $3k + 4$ vertices in $O(n \log k + \poly(k))$ time and using $O(\poly(k) \log n)$ bits.
+Li et al.'s kernelization for \textsc{Path Contraction} builds on Hegernes et al.'s kernelization~\cite{HegHLLP14} and uses $\Theta((n + m) \log n)$ bits due to searches for bridges and to store the modification in adherence to their reduction rules.